 Although all women produce some testosterone, when we produce too much, we can easily develop any of the following:

-- irregular periods
+irregular periods

-- very painful menstrual cramps
+very painful menstrual cramps

-- frequent acne breakouts
+frequent acne breakouts

-- Hirsutism, or extra hair growth in the upper thighs, face, or back.
+Hirsutism, or extra hair growth in the upper thighs, face, or back.

-These are not directly symptoms of PCOS, but rather, they are caused by an increase in androgen levels.
+These are not direct symptoms of PCOS, but rather, they are caused by an increase in androgen levels.
 If you have PCOS, you can expect these symptoms to worsen or improve every month — and many, such as acne, will likely get worse alongside your PMS.

 In addition, women with PCOS have a higher chance of anovulatory periods (menstrual cycles where there’s no ovulation) and endometriosis.
 As a result, women with PCOS are more likely to have trouble conceiving.
 Curiously enough, their frequently missed periods also make it harder to monitor whether their birth control is working, increasing their chance of an unwanted pregnancy.